molinfo-vienna/CDPKit/README.md

 > make install
 ```

-will install CDPKit in the /opt directory of your system (a different install
+will install CDPKit in the `/opt` directory of your system (a different install
-location can be specified by -DCMAKE_INSTALL_PREFIX=<INSTALL-DIR> on the cmake command line).
+location can be specified by a `-DCMAKE_INSTALL_PREFIX=<INSTALL-DIR>` argument on the `cmake` command line).

 ### Generating CDPKit Documentation:

 For a successful build of the CDPKit documentation pages, sphinx, the sphinx-rtd-theme and sphinxcontrib-bibtex
 need to be available on the build host.
-Furthermore, for the generation of the CDPL C++ and Python API-documentation
+Furthermore, for the generation of the CDPL C++ and Python API-documentation,
 doxygen has to be installed.

 If all prerequisites are fulfilled